DisguisedOwI/Pizza-Bakery-Fram-Bot/README.md

 # This is just a Hobby Project.
-which will mean I won't be updating this as often. contact me on discord if you need any help or ideas or bugs: disguised.owl.
+Which will mean I won't be updating this as often.
+Contact me on discord if you need any help or ideas or bugs: disguised.owl.

 # Tutorial:
 Note: I don't know if this will work on other types of screen, I'm using: 1080p.

-if this happens to you what you can do is click Green Button or change server.
+If this happens to you what you can do is click Green Button or change server.

 ![bild](https://github.com/DisguisedOwI/Pizza-Bakery-Fram-Bot/assets/92737576/2f0c7c75-668a-4821-98f8-84c52d9da324)